-We are currently in the process of conducting ongoing biological field studies as part of the Renewable Energy Approval (REA) process conducted by The Ministry of Environment.
-Bird, bat and other wildlife and vegetation studies will be conducted at various locations during 2012.
-Reports that describe what has been done to date will be available this spring on www.NextEraEnergyCanada.com as part of the public consultation process.
+We are currently in the process of conducting ongoing biological field studies as part of the Renewable Energy Approval (REA) process.
+Of note: bird, bat and other wildlife and vegetation studies will be underway at various locations during 2012.
+Reports that describe what has been done to date will be available this spring on www.nexteraenergycanada.com.